-A native of Illinois, flutist Mary Leathers Chapman received a Bachelor of Music Education from Illinois Wesleyan University and a Master of Music in flute performance from the University of Illinois and did post-graduate work at the U of I. Her teachers have included Alexander Murray, Charles DeLaney, Paula Robison, Kenton Terry, and Thomas Nyfenger.
+A native of Illinois, flutist Mary Leathers Chapman received a Bachelor of Music Education from Illinois Wesleyan University and a Master of Music in flute performance from the University of Illinois and did postgraduate work at the University of Illinois.
+Her teachers have included Alexander Murray, Charles DeLaney, Paula Robison, Kenton Terry, and Thomas Nyfenger.

 A highly sought-after teacher in the area, Mrs. Chapman has been teaching flute at The Conservatory of Central Illinois since 1984.
 She taught at Illinois Wesleyan University Summer Music Camp for three years and at Illinois Summer Youth Music for 32 years, serving as headmaster of the Advanced and Intermediate Flute Camps for 25 years.

-Besides playing with the Champaign-Urbana Symphony, she is principal piccolo with Sinfonia da Camera, is a member of Arcadia Chamber Players, and performs with numerous other chamber ensembles.
+Besides playing with the Champaign-Urbana Symphony Orchestra, she is principal piccolo with Sinfonia da Camera, is a member of Arcadia Chamber Players, and performs with numerous other chamber ensembles.
 She has recorded two pieces of music by Rudolf Haken for flute, cello, and keyboard, which were released on CD.
-Mrs. Chapman has previously played with The Prairie Ensemble, Bloomington-Normal Symphony, the Springfield Symphony, the Danville Symphony, the Heartland Festival Orchestra, the Mark Foutch Band, and the Concert Band of Central Illinois.
+Mrs. Chapman has previously played with The Prairie Ensemble, Bloomington-Normal Symphony Orchestra, Springfield Symphony Orchestra, Danville Symphony Orchestra, Heartland Festival Orchestra, the Mark Foutch Band, and the Concert Band of Central Illinois.